-Whether the Ethanol effect of BK channel is affected by the presence of EPA
+Ethanol tolerance and the effect of polyunsaturated fatty acids on the function of the BK channel

 Introduction

-Alcohol use Disorders (AUD) are a profound and common problems across millions of Americans in the U.S. alone.
+Alcohol use Disorders (AUD) are a profound and common problem affecting millions of Americans in the U.S. alone.
 Gene factors as well as environmental factors both play a role in the development of alcoholism [7].
-The significant problem is that understanding the cause of alcoholism is not well understood by many.
+The significant problem is that the cause of alcoholism is not well understood.
 Ethanol is an intoxicating, energy-yielding molecule produced by alcoholic fermentation from plants with high carbohydrate content such as barley, wheat, corn, and grapes [6].
 It is a legal drug that is widely used in society for social and medical benefits.
 However, ethanol taken in excess amounts is one of the most toxic substances in society in terms of behavioral and physical health.
 Chronic use of ethanol can lead to alcoholism or alcohol abuse and numerous medical conditions such as heart disease and pancreatitis [5].
 Ethanol can also affect the brain chemistry by altering levels of neurotransmitters.
 These are chemical messenger that transmit the signals throughout the body that control through processes, behavior and emotion.
 These are many of the reasons why it is important to understand how ethanol affects the human brain and development.

 The level of response (LR) to alcohol is strongly predictive of subsequent alcohol abuse [2].
-LR is a combination of counteracting response to alcohol, the level of sensitivity to the drug and the degree to which tolerance develops during the drug exposure.
-The tolerance is known as Acute Functional Tolerance (AFT).
-Bettinger et al discovered that the lips-7 gene was the first indication that lipids in C. elegans were important for AFT.
-They had identified mutated genes, which altered AFT, that were affecting multiple genes in a genetic pathway that is used to regulate levels of triacylglycerol (TAGs).
-This indicates that there’s a significant role for TAGS in the develop of AFT [1].
+LR is a combination of counteracting responses to alcohol, the level of sensitivity to the drug and the degree to which tolerance develops during the drug exposure.
+This form of tolerance is known as Acute Functional Tolerance (AFT).
+Bettinger et al had identified mutated genes which altered AFT and were affecting multiple genes in a genetic pathway that is used to regulate levels of triacylglycerol (TAGs).
+This indicates that lips-7 plays a significant role of TAGs in the development of AFT in C. elegans.
+[1].

 Eicosapentaenoic Acid (EPA) is an omega-3 polyunsaturated fatty acid found in fish oils [10].
 It is the most abundant fatty acids in the brain and the retina.
 It is best known for brain development and nervous system function as it is used for the process of neuronal activity.
 Arachidonic Acid (AA) is an integral constituent of a biological cell membrane, conferring it with fluidity and flexibility, so it is necessary for the function of all cells, especially in nervous system, skeletal muscle, and immune system [9].
-AA is obtained from food or by desaturation and chain elongation of the plant-rich essential fatty acid [9].
+AA is obtained from food or by desaturation [9].
 It also modulates the function of ion channels, several receptors and enzymes for activation and inactivation [9].
 Long chain polyunsaturated fatty acids (LC-PUFAs) are required for AFT in response to ethanol.
-Raabe et al conducted an experiment to figure out whether EPA or AA is required for ethanol response in C. elegans.
+Raabe et al conducted an experiment to figure out whether polyunsaturated fatty acids are required for ethanol response in C. elegans.
 They looked at mutants lacking subsets of LC-PUFAs and measured the development of acute functional tolerance to ethanol over a 30-minute period exposure [7].
-Based on the results, they found out that EPA and/or AA is required for AFT.
+Based on the results, they found that EPA and/or AA is required for AFT.
 To figure out which of these two fatty acids was necessary for the development of AFT, the authors tested C. elegans with a mutation in the fat-1 gene that encodes for Omega-3 fatty acyl desaturase which is needed for the conversion of AA to EPA. fat-1 mutants cannot synthesize EPA and several other long-chain fatty acids, but can synthesize AA. fat-1 mutants are not able to develop AFT.
 This suggests that EPA is required for AFT.